Torahiko Tanaka: Theoretical contributions

 He helped popularize the Bear-in-the-hole castle as a castle for Counter-Ranging Rook Static Rook positions.
 At the time, the Bear-in-the-hole was used primarily for Ranging Rook positions.

 The diagram below shows Tanaka (Black) using Static Rook position with an Incomplete Bear-in-the-hole castle in an October 1976 professional match.
 His opponent Daigorō Satō (White) is using a Third File Rook (developed from an earlier Fourth File Rook position).

 Promotion history

-Tanaka's promotion history is as follows.
+Tanaka's promotion history was as follows.